fasrc/ceph_rsnapshot/README.md

 ## Requirements

-This script does not generate the ceph snapshots, those need to be generated externally.
+- This script does not generate the ceph snapshots, those need to be generated externally.

-The script requires rsnapshot be installed on the system already (via system packages).
+- The script requires rsnapshot be installed on the backup node already (via system packages).

+- This also requires qemu-img to be installed on the ceph node.

+- requires passwordless ssh from the backup node to the ceph node

 ## Configuration